 Moneylines are a fundamental, standard betting type found across all types of sports.
 Our guide to m...

 Gambling has been present in Canadian culture for a long time.
 Going back as far as the natives, in the late 1400s’ when playing cards were first introduced and games like Blackjack and Poker were developing.
 As well as card games, table games like dice and checkers.
+With the recent addition of single-game betting in Canada, we can expect these traditions to grow.

 Having been an underground event for a long time, gambling was finally brought to the government’s attention in the late 1800s’.
 The government came in with the express intention of regulating gambling, but also to try to slow and eventually stop underground and illegal gambling rings.